ansyblenetwork/ansybleblog/_posts/2021-03-09-about-ansyble.md

 #### Has a third party verified the encryption?

 No, Ansyble is a one-person project and at the time of writing, essentially no one knows about it.

+However, the source file is always available to you (or any user) via your browser's development tools.
 If you're interested in the project and/or the encryption, I would be happy to discuss via email.

+Note: I am aware of and waiting for action regarding [this](https://github.com/w3c/ServiceWorker/issues/822) theoretical concern.

 #### Wait...is the icon inspired by that famous photograph, (xyz)?